 Highlights included airplay from Jo Whiley on BBC Radio 2, BBC Introducing, BBC Sounds, BT TV Music, and Amazing Radio, as well as tips from respected tastemakers including Fresh On The Net, Record of the Day, AlexRainBird, NARC.
 Magazine and Mahogany, to name but a few.

 A successful Kickstarter campaign in April 2020 reached over 250% of its initial target and enabled Golden Hour to be released on 12″ vinyl, with the likes of Maverick Magazine, RnR Magazine and Northern Sky all singing the record’s praises with stunning reviews.

 Live, Jodie has performed across the north for Sofar Sounds, as well as headlining numerous regional venues and supporting the likes of She Drew The Gun, Cattle & Cane and Baskery at sold-out shows.
 Despite the covid-19 crisis, Jodie made her real life festival debut at the socially distanced Deer Shed Base Camp, her online festival debut at Summer Street’s Virtual Festival, sold out her first headliner at The Georgian Theatre in Stockton and performed numerous live-streams across her social platforms.

-With musical influences including Tori Amos, Laura Marling, Daughter, Pink Floyd, Lucy Rose and The Staves, Jodie pairs her melodic and angelic vocals with soft piano or acoustic guitar.
-She’s not afraid to experiment and build upon each song’s raw foundations of guitar/piano and vocals, really bringing her home-spun recordings to life through layered harmonies, strings, drums and additional instrumentation.
+With musical influences including Laura Marling, Lucy Rose, Bombay Bicycle Club, Daughter, Warpaint, Pink Floyd and Tori Amos, Jodie is not afraid to experiment and build upon each song’s raw foundations of guitar/piano and vocals, really bringing her recordings to life through deep textures, layered harmonies, strings, drums and additional instrumentation.